-Adult Jack Dempsey fish grow to between 8 and 12 inches.
-Females are a bit shorter in length than males.
+Adult Jack Dempsey fish grow to between a minimum size of 8 inches and a max size of 12 inches.
+Males usually reach up to 10 inches in length and females are generally shorter in length than males.

 To ensure that your Jack Dempsey has a balanced diet, feed it Cichlid flakes, pellets, and frozen/live foods.
 For instance, besides flakes, Jack Dempsey will eat bloodworms or brine shrimps.

 The average lifespan of Jack Dempsey fish is 8 to 10 years in captivity.
-With proper care, Jack Dempsey can live well over 15 years.
+With proper care, Jack Dempsey can live beyond over 15 years.